 Hope you enjoy trying these recipes out! 🙂

 THE GIVEAWAY IS NOW CLOSED–Winning comment is #18!

 Now for the Giveaway–a $25 Visa gift card and coupon for free product!
 If you’d like to enter to win a $25 Visa gift card, plus a coupon for free product shown in this post (Sandwich Thins®, Pocket Thins®, or Bagel Thins), leave a comment on this blog post between now and Sunday, March 30 at 8 p.m.
 (CST)–the random drawing will be made from the comments on this post only!
 The winner will be chosen randomly via Random.org and announced on Sunday evening, March 30.
 Winner will be notified via email (if winner does not respond in 3 days, I’ll do another drawing).
 Giveaway is limited to readers in the Continental U.S. and Canada.

 First entry: Leave a comment on this post–it would be great to hear what your favorite healthy sandwich is!

 Bonus entry: If you are a new or existing follower or subscriber, you can leave one extra comment telling me the way (or ways) you are following.

 Note: If your comment doesn’t show up right away, it just means I need to click on it to approve it before it’s visible–I do this because of spam comments that sometimes come through!

-I like making tuna salad in the warm weather months.
+I’m a big fan of tuna salad.
 It makes such a quick, easy meal and you can make sandwiches, wraps, or put a big scoop of it on top of some salad greens!
+Continue reading